j-dexter/data-science-for-business-with-R/01_Business_Understanding/business_understanding_philosophy.md

-# Phase: Business Understanding
+# Phase 01: Business Understanding

-## Primary Objective(s) in this Phase, and in any Business-Driven DS Project:
+### Primary Objective(s) in this Phase, and in any Business-Driven DS Project:

 **Use Exploratory techniques with the goal of:**